My Approach to Therapy

 Consultation for EMDR (EMDRIA Consultant-in-Training)

-Consultation for OCD cases (CTSA Certified Ex/RP Therapist)
+Consultation for OCD cases (CTSA Certified Ex/RP Therapist and trained in I-CBT)

 Please reach out for group or individual rates.